 Secludit is the 3rd person singular praesens of secludere, the very verb to derive seclum and seclorum from.

-Records on Scottish parliamentarian activity have ■macaronic uses of the form secludit.
+Records for the Scottish Parliament have ■macaronic uses of the form secludit.
 The uses were practiced throughout Europe then.
 The Scottish parliament was expected to prevent separation: Newir to be separatit nor secludit.

 ■The Acts of the Parliaments of Scotland, Volume 4